cltl/python-for-text-analysis/README.md

 **Lecture 3**

 Finally, the third lecture is a feedback session where we will discuss some of the main problems that were encountered in the assignments.
 We will repeat this cycle 4 times (for each assignment).
+Please note that we will use a single feedback lecture for Blocks 1 and 2 (see course schedule below).

 ### Course schedule